andypykee/gittraining2022/README.md

 # gittraining2022
-## This is is the training session for github 2026
+## This is the training session for github 2026